 SKM considered that this expenditure was not efficient until the reason for direct selection of the PAX mixer is provided and assessed as valid, given that alternative options were available.
 SKM's revised cost for this project is \$0.

-The Authority accepts SKM's conclusion that this item is prudent but not efficient.
-The Authority has excluded all expenditure related to this item from its GSCs.
+In the Draft Report, the Authority accepted SKM's conclusion that this item was prudent but not efficient.
+The Authority excluded all expenditure related to this item from its GSCs.